Top 10 best cars with sliding doors 2023

 If ease of access is a priority, cars with sliding doors offer an enormous advantage.
 We list our top 10

 Before heading to a dealership, it’s worth noting two important points about sliding rear doors.
-Firstly, they’re more expensive to manufacture than normal doors and naturally their cost is factored into the price of the car.
-Secondly, they’re usually heavier and if you choose one of the larger cars on this list, you may find the doors hard to slide, particularly if you’ve parked on a hill.
-They can also require a fair pull and shove to get open and are noisier to open and close than hinged doors.
-If, however, the car you’re after has a power-opening option, this solves the issues surrounding weight – at a price.
+Firstly, they can increase the cost of the vehicle slightly.
+Secondly, they’re usually heavier and if you choose one of the larger cars on this list, you may find the doors hard to slide, particularly if you’ve parked on a slope.
+They may require a fair pull and shove to get open and are noisier to open and close than hinged doors.
+If, however, the car you’re after has a power-opening and closing option, this makes things easier and more convenient – at a price.

 Read on for our list of the best cars with sliding doors.